zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

     print(err)
 ```

-Upon execution, the compiler will raise the following error within the graph representation:
+Upon execution, the Compiler will raise the following error within the graph representation:

 ```
 Function you are trying to compile cannot be converted to MLIR: